lipcseie/BookBazaar/README.md

 ## Project Status

 Currently, I am working on implementing the **Prodcut** feature.
-This feature will allow users to Create, Update, Read, Delete categories.
+This feature will allow users to Create, Update, Read, Delete products.

 ## Planned Features